goldenstein64/luau/rfcs/deprecate-getfenv-setfenv.md

 ## Drawbacks

 There are valid uses for getfenv/setfenv, that include extra logging (in Roblox code this manifests as `getfenv(1).script`), monkey patching for mocks in unit tests, and custom module systems that inject globals into the calling environment.
-We do have a replacement for logging use cases, `debug.info`, and we do have an officially recommended replacement for custom module systems, which is to use `require` that doesn't result in issues that fenv modification carries and can be understood by the type checker, we do not have an alternative for mocks.
+We do have a replacement for logging use cases, `debug.info`, and we do have an officially recommended replacement for custom module systems, `require`, that doesn't result in issues that fenv modification carries and can be understood by the type checker.
+We do not have an alternative for mocks.
 As such, testing frameworks that implement mocking via setfenv/getfenv will need to use `--!nolint DeprecatedGlobal` to avoid this warning.

 ## Alternatives

-Besides the obvious alternative "do nothing", we could also consider implementing Lua 5.2 support for _ENV.
-However, since we do not have a way to load script files other than via `require` that doesn't support _ENV, and `loadstring` is supported but discouraged, we do not currently plan to implement `_ENV` although it's possible that this will happen in the future.
+Besides the obvious alternative "do nothing", we could also consider implementing Lua 5.2 support for `_ENV`.
+However, we do not have a way to load script files that don't support `_ENV` other than via `require`, and `loadstring` is supported but discouraged.